richardschoen/iforgit/rdiactions.md

 # RDI User Actions for Managing Source with Git and iForGit
-The following are sample RDI actions that can be used with the iForGit commands to manage a git repository of source members from RDI.
+The following are sample RDI actions that can be used with the iForGit commands to manage a git repository of source members from within RDI by using custom User Actions.

-You can use these sample RDI actions provided or create your own as desired.
+You can use these sample RDI actions provided to commit source changes, check history or retrieve a copy of an old source version.

 ## Commit source member to Git Repo-SRCTOGIT
 Commit the selected source member to a git repository using the SRCTOGIT CL command.
 RDI will prompt the user for the CL command unless you uncheck the option to prompt first.